FESTIVAL IN A VAN Féile I Veain

 Working with Accountants to ensure all Company legal and other requirements are met, including insurance, company returns etc

-Working with Production Manager to maintain the Van
+Working with freelance crew to maintain the Van

 And other responsibilities as may be required from time to time or are necessary to deliver the mission.

-This role is suitable for someone who has experience in arts/ not-for-profit environments.
+This role is suitable for someone who has experience in socially engaged arts / not-for-profit environments.
 In a previous role you may have engaged with excluded communities/ have a background in the charity or not-for-profit sector/ have come from local government/commercial sector but want to be part of meaningful changes on the ground

 The person appointed will have:

-• Programming events experience and a broad knowledge of the landscape of music, theatre, arts and performance.
-Experience of working within a socially -engaged context would be an advantage.
+- Programming events experience and a broad knowledge of the landscape of music, theatre, arts and performance.
+Experience of working within a socially engaged context is a significant advantage.

 Personal qualities

-• It is essential that the person appointed can demonstrate initiative and be a self-starter.
-The Director will work closely with a small team and will direct and manage the work of the organisation.
+- It is essential that the person appointed can demonstrate initiative and be a self-starter.
+The Director will work closely with a small team of freelancers and will direct and manage the work of the organisation.

-• The ability to interact with and maintain relationships with a wide range of individuals and organisations
+- The ability to interact with, build, and maintain relationships with a wide range of individuals and organisations

-• A commitment to equity and an awareness of how the arts contributes to inclusion.
+- A commitment to equality and an awareness of how the arts contributes to inclusion.